-- 1. The student must first contact the instructor and discuss his or her concerns, making every effort to resolve the matter. - If satisfactory resolution is not achieved, the student must appeal in writing to the designate College Dean stating the circumstances of the class and the reason for appeal, and must provide supporting evidence.
+- 1. The student must first contact the instructor and discuss his or her concerns, making every effort to resolve the matter. - If satisfactory resolution is not achieved, the student must appeal in writing to the Assistant Vice President, Academic Services stating the circumstances of the class and the reason for appeal, and must provide supporting evidence.
 A form is available on the Student Portal.
 Students may seek guidance from their academic advisor. - 3.
-Only appeals received in the designated College Dean's office within six weeks of the beginning of the term following the term in which the class was taken will be considered. - 4.
+Only appeals received by the Assistant Vice President, Academic Services within six weeks of the beginning of the term following the term in which the class was taken will be considered. - 4.
 Appeals will be evaluated by a faculty committee charged with this task and resolved within 60 days from the date the appeal was filed.
 All parties will be notified of the outcome in writing.